 Sometimes even with all these precautions, you’ll stick a rope.
 It happens.
 I won’t discuss all the options you have when you stick a rope here.
 If you have a stuck rope story, share it below for others to learn from.

 Rappelling isn’t a skill you can master by reading this article.
 As with all skills, practice makes perfect.
 I recommend you take what you’ve learned here to a nearby playground or tree and practice the skills in a safe environment.
 Practice rigging an anchor and connecting your belay device.
-Practice checking the system and develop your own sequence and habits so that when you get out in the field where there are real risk and uncontrollable variables, your skills will be sharp and you’ll stay safe.
+Practice checking the system and develop your own sequence and habits so that when you get out in the field where there are real risks and uncontrollable variables, your skills will be sharp and you’ll stay safe.

 Until next time…